 - 3/4 cup light brown sugar, or dark brown sugar

 - 1/4 cup granulated sugar

-- In a medium bowl, sift the flour, cocoa, baking soda, and salt together, then set aside.
+- In a large bowl, sift together the flour, cocoa powder, baking soda, and salt.
+Set bowl aside.

-- Add the food coloring and beat until combined.
+- Add the red food coloring (or the red velvet emulsion, if using) and beat until blended throughout.

-- Cover the dough and chill for at least 1 hour, ideally up to 3-5 hours.
-Dough will be too sticky to work with without chilling first.
+- Cover bowl and place dough in the refrigerator to chill for 1 hour, or ideally up to 3-5 hours.

 - Remove dough from refrigerator.
 Scoop out about 1-2 tablespoons of cookie dough and roll into a ball (about 1 inch wide).
 Place cookie ball on prepared baking sheet.
 Repeat this step until all dough is used, placing cookies about 2 inches apart on the baking sheet.